-All projects must comply with relevant European Union laws, programme rules and national laws in the country of each partner ("applicable law").2 National rules only apply when eligibility rules are not available for a particular type of cost in either the regulations or the programme rules.
-If, however, national rules are stricter than EU or programme rules, the national rule should be applied.3
+All projects must comply with relevant European Union regulations, programme rules and national laws in the country of each partner ("applicable law").
+National rules only apply when eligibility rules are not available for a particular type of cost in either the EU regulations or the programme rules.